OWASP/owasp-mastg/Document/0x05f-Testing-Authentication.md

 	generator.generateKey();
 ```

-To perform encryption or decryption, create a <code>Cipher<code> object and initialize it with the AES key.
+To perform encryption or decryption, create a <code>Cipher</code> object and initialize it with the AES key.

 ```java
 	SecretKey keyspec = (SecretKey)keyStore.getKey(KEY_ALIAS, null);